 The application of a liquid to the adhesive forms a barrier, which temporarily neutralises the adhesive and allows the graphic to be repositioned several times.
 To save time and money an Application Fluid such as RAPIDTAC or RAPIDTAC II can be used.

 |Shake the RAPIDTAC spray bottle well before use.
 Spray the fluid onto the adhesive or onto the substrate and float the image into position as before.
 Excessive use of RAPIDTAC will result in longer cure times for the adhesive, so use sparingly.|

 |After allowing only a few minutes to pass, spray the Application Tape with RAPIDTAC and squeegee again.|

 |Carefully remove the wet Application Tape diagonally at 180°.|

 |Finally re-squeegee over the entire sign again, paying particular attention to the top and leading edges.|

 Independent laboratory tests showed that RAPIDTAC, in comparison to soapy water, could significantly improve the adhesive bond.
 The tests showed 300% better adhesion after 6 hours, 50% after 24 hours and a 10% improvement in the overall adhesion peel values.

 Wet application is the ideal solution for window graphics as it gives a perfect finish from both sides of the window, but it is a longer process as the adhesive will take time to bond when wet, meaning you cannot remove the application tape quickly.

-To overcome this time issue we would recommend 2 products, our KleenTear KT50 Medium Tack application paper and RAPIDTAC II.
+To overcome this time issue we would recommend two products, our KleenTear KT50 Medium Tack application paper and RAPIDTAC II.
 This combination will allow you to remove the application tape from a typical glass etch vinyl in around half the time it would take with the ORIGINAL RAPIDTAC, and several times quicker than just using soapy water other application tapes.